What Camera Should I Buy?

 Frontside of my Nikon d5300

-Despite never having owned one, I've heard great things about the Olympus DSLRs as well, which I tend to think of as great options for street photography, given thier compact design.
+Despite never having owned one, I've heard great things about the Olympus DSLRs as well, which I tend to think of as great options for street photography, given their compact design.

-For travel photography, definetly also check out compact digital cameras like the Sony HX90V, Pan Lumix TZ100, or similar models.
-They are extremely portable and simple to use, but don't acheive nearly the same quality or custumization.
+For travel photography, definitely also check out compact digital cameras like the Sony HX90V, Pan Lumix TZ100, or similar models.
+They are extremely portable and simple to use, but don't achieve nearly the same quality or customization.

 If you want a mirrorless camera, there are some affordable options here as well.
 The Fujifilm X-T200 is a beginner mirrorless camera that strikes me as a great choice for portraiture especially, but it's also capable of a wide range of shooting.
 Another similar option is the Olympus OM-D Mark 4.